Cinnamon Girl: Chart performance

 "Cinnamon Girl" was released as a single in 1970, where it reached No. 55 on the Billboard Hot 100.
 The song peaked at number 34 in Australia.

 Legacy and influence

 British music publication NME ranked "Cinnamon Girl"'s opening chord progression at No. 47 on its "50 Greatest Guitar Riffs Of All Time".

-In an interview with Q, singer Beck named the "Cinnamon Girl" riff as his all-time favourite, equal with Black Sabbath's "Supernaut".
+In an interview with Q, singer Beck named the "Cinnamon Girl" riff as his all-time favourite, next to Black Sabbath's "Supernaut".